cergo123/ChatVoicePlayer/README.md

 # ChatVoicePlayer
-An Android library to make the implementation of voice/audio messages' playing easier
+An Android library to make the implementation of voice/audio messages' playing easier (SDK 16+)

 # Why to use this library?
 - To avoid the unwanted errors of using MediaPlayer in Android